Steele Regrets Publication Of Trump-Russia Dossier - UrduPoint

 The stolen data proved damaging to Clinton when they were released by Julian Assange's WikiLeaks website in the closing weeks of the campaign.

-Steele said on Wednesday that he would have done "whatever I could do to prevent" BuzzFeed's publication of his dossier had he known its reporters had a copy.
+Steele said on Wednesday that he would have done "whatever I could do to prevent" BuzzFeed from publishing his dossier had he known its reporters had a copy.

-The former agent of MI6, Britain's overseas intelligence agency, went into hiding after its publication and still rarely speaks in public.
+The former member of Britain's MI6 overseas intelligence agency went into hiding after its publication and still rarely speaks in public.

 The US president's supporters blame Steele's report for leading to Mueller's investigation and creating a false sense of Trump being indebted for his victory to Russia.